Causality in the Can: Diet Coke's Impact on Fatness: Methodology

 With the experimental data estimated, we are now positioned to apply the model developed by \citep{TianPearl2000} to compute the bounds of the Probability of Necessity and Sufficiency ($PNS$) across the general population.
 Furthermore, employing the method outlined by ~\citep{ijcai2022p376}, we will refine these estimates by narrowing the bounds, as elaborated in Formulas (3)(4)(7)(8) of the $Preliminaries$ section of this paper.

-Building on this foundational analysis, we will segment the population into various subgroups based on covariates related to dietary habits and hormone levels to compute the $PNS$ within these subgroups.
-When forming subgroups, we ensured that each subgroup contained at least 385 individuals.
-This was done to ensure that we could obtain a margin of error of at most 0.05 for the 95$\%$ confidence interval~\citep{li2022probabilities}.This stratification is crucial as different dietary practices can introduce biases in the outcomes.
-For example, individuals with unhealthy dietary habits—such as frequent consumption of beer, burgers, and doughnuts—may inherently have a higher propensity for obesity, which should not be solely attributed to the consumption of Diet Coke.
-Although Diet Coke does not contain sugar, its consumption could potentially induce obesity by stimulating certain hormonal secretions or deceiving cerebral mechanisms.
+Building on this foundational analysis, we segment the population into various subgroups based on covariates related to demographic characteristics and dietary habits to compute the $PNS$ within these subgroups.
+Each subgroup is formed with at least 385 individuals to ensure a margin of error of no more than 0.05 for the $95\%$ confidence interval~\citep{li2022probabilities}.

+This stratification is essential as different dietary habits can bias outcomes.
+For instance, those who frequently consume beer, burgers, and doughnuts may have a higher risk of obesity, which shouldn’t be solely linked to Diet Coke.
+While Diet Coke has no sugar, it may still contribute to obesity by stimulating hormonal secretions or misleading brain mechanisms.